-2. Add ground turkey and cook, stirring occasionally and breaking up meat with a wooden spoon, just until no longer pink, about 4 minutes.
+2. Add ground turkey and cook, stirring occasionally and breaking up meat with a wooden spoon, cook to 165°F using a meat thermometer, about 4 minutes.

 3. Transfer the mixture to a 4- to 6-quart slow cooker.
 Add the tomatoes with their puree, 1/3 cup water, tomato paste, Italian seasoning, 1 teaspoon salt, crushed red pepper and bay leaf.
 Stir well.
 Cover and cook for 3 hours on high or 6 hours on low.

 4. Using a spiral cutter, mandoline or large holes on a box grater, cut zucchini into long thin noodles; stop grating when you reach the seedy center.

 5. Heat the remaining tablespoon oil in a very large nonstick skillet over medium-high heat.
 Add the zucchini and cook, tossing often with two spoons, just until the zucchini is heated through and beginning to soften, about 3 minutes.
 Do not overcook.
 Season with 1/2 teaspoon salt.

 6. Transfer zucchini to bowls.
 Top each with sauce and serve with Parmesan cheese.

 |Serving Size||About 1 1/2 cups zucchini and 1 1/4 cups sauce|